abhidas2700-blip/CodeSolve/replit.md

 WebSocket integration enables real-time updates for collaborative features, such as live changes in audit statuses, assignments, and report updates.

 ### Deployment Architecture
-The system supports deployment via Docker, Render, and Netlify serverless functions.
+The system supports multiple deployment options:
+- **Netlify**: Serverless functions with full database integration (currently deployed)
+- **Render**: Traditional server deployment with health checks and auto-scaling
+- **Docker**: Containerized deployment option
+- **Replit**: Development and preview environment

 Vite is used for frontend builds and esbuild for the backend.
 Environment variables manage configuration.

+**Recent Update (Aug 18, 2025)**: Added complete Render deployment configuration with health checks, proper PORT handling, and production startup scripts.
+The system is ready for deployment on Render with the same Neon PostgreSQL database.

 ### Conditional Visibility
 The system supports conditional visibility for questions and sections within audit forms.
 Questions with a `controlledBy` property are shown based on the controlling question's answer.
 Sections with `controlsSection: true` are displayed based on their controlling question's answer.